 Points for Debate Editor (Tai Peseta) provides her pick of an article she thinks of special interest in each issue.

-Tai’s picks for Volume 30 and 31 are available in the archive.
+Tai’s picks for Volume 30 to 33 are available in the archive.

 Obtaining the journal